Nurse Feature: Stronger Together

 When I set out to be a travel nurse I had no idea the pandemic would hit.
 I have met some of the most amazing nurses along the way.
 My phone is packed with more RN phone numbers than I can count.
 I have created an incredible network of friends around the country and as a local traveler in Chicago.
 I will also admit the preapproved requested time off is AMAZING!

 PSA: A good staffing agency will not guilt you into signing a contract.
 I was afraid and felt really bad, but I fired 2 previous recruiters from other companies.
-Nurses PRN has been amazing and has looked out for me since the day I started working for them.
+PRN Healthcare has been amazing and has looked out for me since the day I started working for them.